Dr. Eric Strong Shares What You Need to Know as a Premed

-Eric attended NYU for medical school and Stanford for his internship and residencies.
-Eric is currently a clinical assistant professor of medicine at Stanford and he shares with us his story on how he came about becoming a physician as well as tons of tips for premeds and what premeds should know about becoming a doctor.
+Today Dr. Strong shares with us his story on how he came about becoming a physician.
+He also shares tons of tips for premeds and what premeds should know about becoming a doctor.

 - The anatomy lab as a good differentiator for who’s more likely to go on surgical fields